FazziCLAY/OpenToday/CONTRIBUTING.md

 * If you are sure, add (be careful, I may not like it and I will not accept it!)
 * It is better to consult me, maybe I will give advice or reject this idea

-# Issues marked with the accept flag can be corrected without my request
+# Issues marked with the 'allow-to-fix' flag can be corrected without my request